cyclaero/void-zones-tools/README.md

     -rw-r--r--  1 root  wheel    1124 Nov 13 20:16 ucky_void_host.txt

-And finally the `void-zones-update.sh` compiles (consolidates/converts) all *Hosts* files into one single `local-void.zones` include file, and moves this into `/var/unbound/` for direct usage with *Unbound*.
+And finally the `void-zones-update.sh` compiles (consolidates/converts) all *Hosts* files into one single `local-void.zones` include file, and moves this into `/var/unbound/` for direct usage with *Unbound*:

     # head /var/unbound/local-void.zones

     local-zone: "clk.cloudyisland.com" static